HryHung/hexapod-robot/README.md

 # Hexapod Robot Platform

-Modular hexapod robot designed for embedded control research, gait optimization, and scalable robotics architecture.
+Hexapod robot designed for testing hexa-model control, mechanical design learning and prove what we had learnt at university are "useful".

 ---